chainguard-dev/edu/content/chainguard/administration/custom-idps/ping-id/index.md

 ---
-title : "How To Integrate Ping Identity SSO with Chainguard Enforce"
+title : "How To Integrate Ping Identity SSO with Chainguard"
 linktitle: "Ping Identity"
 lead: ""
 description: "Procedural tutorial on how to create a Ping Identity Application"